 Kronomyth 1.0: BOND, GRAHAM BOND.
 Rock and roll has produced some eccentric figures over the years; few loomed as large as Graham Bond.
 Roky Erickson and Don Van Vliet come to mind, although Bond’s demons appear to have got the best of him, and he died tragically young under the wheels of a train.
 But that was the end of the line.
 The Sound of 65 is the bright beginning, Bond and a matchless lineup of Ginger Baker, Jack Bruce and Dick Heckstall-Smith putting down pure magic on the magnetic tape.
 It’s tempting to look at The Graham Bond Organization as a launching point for Baker and Bruce but, truth be told, they’re the least interesting half of the band.
 Bond and Heckstall-Smith are amazing, and the organ and sax in tandem push what might have been merely proficient R&B into the realm of the profane.
 Other bands played R&B with sax and organ, none of Them (or the others) matched the intensity of Bond.
 Sure, there was something unspeakably cool about The Rolling Stones, but they didn’t take you to the same dark places as “Early In The Morning” (featuring some incredible backing vocals from Jack Bruce), “Hoochie Coochie” (check out how Bond slurs “seventh” with “sabbath” or his perverse pause after the word “come”), “Baby Make Love To Me” and “Got My Mojo Working.”
 You get the sense, listening to them now, that dark magick was afoot even then.
 In explaining the album’s lack of commercial success, some have suggested the band was too rough for jazz purists and too jazzy for the rest, but I don’t think that’s it.
 I would argue that the band was simply too intense for most listeners.
 Live, you couldn’t help but fall in love with the band’s energy.
 But was the world really hungry for white voodoo music in 1965?
 Apparently not.
 The record does try its hand at more commercial fare at the end, with a straight R&B number featuring Jack on vocals (“Half A Man”) and the surprisingly sweet “Tammy.”
 It’s too little, too late, and too much strange water has rushed over the bridge to change your mind about the band.
 In later years, the original elpee was expanded with bonus tracks, including the wonderful “Love Come Shining Through” and a cover of “Long Tall Shorty” that destroys The Kinks’ tepid version.

 Kronomyth 2.0: MELLOTRON TIME.
 Graham and the band returned to the studio quickly to record a second album.
 Too quickly, apparently, since There’s A Bond Between Us is a pale imitation of the first.
 Where the The Sound of 65 was downright sinister-sounding in spots, a good half of TABBU is merely competent R&B played with no more and no less passion than Them or any other R-and-wanna-B act at the time.
 The record does include two really interesting “pop” songs: Jack Bruce’s “Hear Me Calling Your Name” and Bond’s “Baby Can It Be True?,” a cross between Tom Jones and Dracula that features one of the earliest appearances of the mellotron.
 An exciting version of Ray Charles’ “What’d I Say?” and Ginger Baker’s exotic-sounding “Camels And Elephants” (which anticipates his Air Force by several years) are also highlights.
-But there was something about hearing Bond sing “Hoochie Coochie Man” that set your hairs on end, while I’m pretty I actually yawned during the opening instrumental, “Who’s Afraid of Virginia Woolf?”
+But there was something about hearing Bond sing “Hoochie Coochie Man” that set your hairs on end, while I’m pretty sure I actually yawned during the opening instrumental, “Who’s Afraid of Virginia Woolf?”
 This would be the last official album from The Graham Bond ORGANisation, with a few singles following.
 (Those singles are appended to the 2009 remaster, and “You’ve Gotta Have Love Baby” from 1967 is an ear-opening experience.)
 The organization had a world of talent (Dick Heckstall-Smith might have been the best horn player in a rock band at the time), they just didn’t have a clear roadmap.
 There’s A Bond Between Us will appeal to completists and Cream aficionados I suppose (who share a similar supply chain problem), but I’d definitely start out with their first and then shell out for Solid Bond.

 Kronomyth 2.1: AND SO, BEING YOUNG AND DIPT IN FOLLY, I FELL IN LOVE WITH MELANCHOLY.
 Only in the strange world of Graham Bond could this glum tale, in which a lost love has clearly crossed the Lethian divide, be re-cast as a plea for a lover’s return.
 Arranged by Ginger Baker, “St. James Infirmary” could be described as a playful dirge, as incongruous as that seems.
 It delivers on what you’d expect from the Organisation (passionate vocals, powerful playing), though it’s an odd choice for a single, and may have simply been a case of Columbia cashing in before the whole band skipped Bond.
 The B side in the UK, “Soul Tango,” is actually a tango; mumbled and muddled and stilted and hobbled, but still a tango.
 In the US, the earlier A side “Wade In The Water” was pressed into service as the flip.
 The UK single was later appended to the expanded version of Bond’s Love Is The Law.
 Oh, and in my travels through the Internet in search of the original authors for “Wade In The Water,” I came across this treasure trove of 45 rpm singles and fond remembrances, So Many Records, So Little Time.
 Surely, you have a little time to check it out.